Leslie Groves: After the war

 Responsibility for nuclear power and nuclear weapons was transferred from the Manhattan District to the Atomic Energy Commission on 1 January 1947.
-On 29 January 1947, Secretary of War Robert P. Patterson and Secretary of the Navy James V. Forrestal issued a joint directive creating the Armed Forces Special Weapons Project (AFSWP) to control the military aspects of nuclear weapons.
+On 29 January 1947, the Secretary of War, Robert P. Patterson, and the Secretary of the Navy, James V. Forrestal, issued a joint directive creating the Armed Forces Special Weapons Project (AFSWP) to control the military aspects of nuclear weapons.
 Groves was appointed its chief on 28 February 1947.
 In April, AFSWP moved from the New War Department Building to the fifth floor of the Pentagon.
 Groves had already made a start on the new mission by creating Sandia Base in 1946.

-The Army Chief of Staff, General of the Army Dwight D. Eisenhower, met with Groves on 30 January 1948 to evaluate his performance.
-Eisenhower recounted a long list of complaints about Groves pertaining to his rudeness, arrogance, insensitivity, contempt for the rules and maneuvering for promotion out of turn.
+The Chief of Staff of the United States Army, General of the Army Dwight D. Eisenhower, met with Groves on 30 January 1948 to evaluate his performance.
+Eisenhower recounted a long list of complaints about Groves pertaining to his rudeness, arrogance, insensitivity, contempt for the rules, and maneuvering for promotion out of turn.
 Eisenhower made it clear that Groves would never become Chief of Engineers.

 Groves realized that in the rapidly shrinking postwar military he would not be given any assignment similar in importance to the one he had held in the Manhattan Project, as such posts would go to combat commanders returning from overseas, and he decided to leave the Army.
-He was promoted to lieutenant general on 24 January 1948, just before his retirement on 29 February 1948, in recognition of his leadership of the Manhattan Project.
-By special Act of Congress his date of rank was backdated to 16 July 1945, the date of the Trinity nuclear test.
+In recognition of his leadership of the Manhattan Project, he received an honorary promotion to lieutenant general by special Act of Congress, effective 24 January 1948, just before his retirement on 29 February 1948.
+His date of rank was backdated to 16 July 1945, the date of the Trinity nuclear test.

 Later life

 Groves went on to become a vice president at Sperry Rand, an equipment and electronics firm, and moved to Darien, Connecticut, in 1948, and retired at age 65 in 1961.
 He also served as president of the West Point alumni organization, the Association of Graduates.
 He presented General of the Army Douglas MacArthur the Sylvanus Thayer Award in 1962, which was the occasion of MacArthur's famous Duty, Honor, Country speech to the U.S. Military Academy Corps of Cadets.
 In retirement, Groves wrote an account of the Manhattan Project entitled Now It Can Be Told, originally published in 1962.
 In 1964, he moved back to Washington, D.C.

 Groves suffered a heart attack caused by chronic calcification of the aortic valve on 13 July 1970.
-He was rushed to Walter Reed Army Medical Center in Washington, where he died that night at age 73.
+He was rushed to Walter Reed Army Medical Center in Washington, D.C., where he died that night at age 73.
 A funeral service was held in the chapel at Fort Myer, Virginia, after which Groves was interred in Arlington National Cemetery next to his brother Allen, who had died of pneumonia in 1916.